byu-cce270/content/docs/unit3/03_pandas_part1/pandas1_hw.md

 ![df_python](https://github.com/user-attachments/assets/f6726e28-0559-4b73-8d13-6883bf984877)

 5. In the fourth code block find the shape of the initial data frame (how many columns and rows there are).
-6. In the fifth code blcok display a asumary of the Date/Time column.
+6. In the fifth code block display a summary of the Date/Time column.
 It should look something like this:

 ![python_df](https://github.com/user-attachments/assets/b494e31f-8f49-4a10-8fbf-c6ea8bafe1cc)

 7. In the sixth code block display the last 8 rows of the table.
-8. In the seventh code blcok create a table that only shows flowrate over 100.
+8. In the seventh code block create a table that only shows flowrate over 100.
-9. In the eighth code blcok create a table that only shows Approved Status 'P'.
+9. In the eighth code block create a table that only shows Approved Status 'P'.
+10. Create a bar graph using matplotlib to compare how many approved statuses are 'P' v.
+'A'.
-10. Turn sharing, editing on.
+11. Turn sharing, and editing on.
 Then turn in your link to Learning Suite.

 ---